 No doubt, Cloud Computing has brought benefits to the IT industry with its awesome innovations.

-Cloud adoption is transforming markets and industries.
-As both small and large scale firms increase their knowledge of these computing services, many organizations are migrating to the public cloud to enable them to host more complex and sizeable business applications.
+Cloud adoption is transforming markets and industries every single day.
+As both small and large firms increase their knowledge of basic cloud computing services, many are migrating to the public cloud to house more complex and flexible business applications.

-Just as some companies are already at their tertiary stage in cloud computing, some companies are just beginning to take their first tentative steps towards the cloud.
-IT experts predict that, come the year 2020 in just three years, the cloud would be the only permanent computing solution for IT companies and the global computing market would have grown from the present US$35bn to approximately US$150bn.
+Some companies have already advanced when it comes cloud computing, while others are just beginning to take their first steps.
+IT experts predict that come the year 2020, the cloud would be the only reliable computing solution for most IT companies.
+Not only that, but the global computing market would have grown from the present US$35bn to approximately US$150bn.

-While the global computing market keeps growing, there are still some common views and opinions that are incorrect, which is based on faulty thinking or understanding about the cloud.
-And no CTO — being the backbone of their company’s IT solutions — must be ignorant about this.
+While the global computing market keeps growing, there are still some widespread misleading views based on misinformation about the cloud.
+And no CTO (being the backbone of their company’s IT solutions) should be ignorant about these matters.

 Since the benefits of a cloud-oriented CTO in an organisation cannot be underrated, I therefore bring to you, five false assumptions every CTO should know about cloud computing: